JakeSteam/blog-history/_posts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 [![play LEGO Junkbot online](/assets/images/2024/junkbot-html5.png)](https://1j01.github.io/janitorial-android/#junkbot)

-[1j01's "Janitorial Android"](https://1j01.github.io/janitorial-android/#junkbot) has clearly had extreme amounts of care put into it, and made a (controversially!) better game than the original.
+[1j01's "Janitorial Android"](https://1j01.github.io/janitorial-android/#junkbot) has clearly had extreme amounts of care put into it, and maybe even made a (controversially!) better game than the original, at least in my opinion.
 It contains all original functionality, plus lots of new extras.
 So, what's changed?
 Well, here's what I noticed:

 1. A complete custom level creator has been added[^custom-level-creator], as well as the ability to export & import.
 2. All levels in all 4 buildings are unlocked from the start, instead of further buildings requiring level completion.
 3. Zooming in and out with mouse wheel (or `+` / `-`).
-4. Minor changes to the sound effects (e.g. no music)[^html5-sound-effects].
+4. Minor changes to the audio (e.g. no music)[^html5-sound-effects].

-There are tens of additional ideas on the [project's GitHub page](?tab=readme-ov-file#various-ideas) if you're interested in contributing.
-The impressive project is based on [rozniak's earlier C# rebuild](https://github.com/rozniak/Junkbot), but has realistically replaced it.
+There are tens of additional ideas on the [project's GitHub page](https://github.com/1j01/janitorial-android?tab=readme-ov-file#various-ideas) if you're interested in contributing.
+The impressive project is similar on [rozniak's earlier C# rebuild](https://github.com/rozniak/Junkbot), but has realistically surpassed it.
+It's worth mentioning the two developers [were in contact](https://github.com/rozniak/Junkbot/issues/6), so there's no rivalry!

 [^can-be-downloaded]: <https://web.archive.org/web/20020803205407oe_/http://www.lego.com/build/junkbot/junkbot2_13g_asp.dcr> (Note that this will directly download the `.dcr` file)
 [^custom-level-creator]: <https://1j01.github.io/janitorial-android/#level-editor>